Musilac Music Festival

 Musilac is a French music festival.
 It occurs in Aix-les-Bains, France every year since 2002.
 It lasts between two and four days, in mid-July, at the Esplanade of the Lac du Bourget.

-The festival's popularity has steadily increased, with about 75,000 spectators in 2012, compared to 15,000 in 2003.
-This popularity is greatly helped by the many different genres of music present, from Rock to Electro, Pop to Reggae and many more.
-This is in contrast to many other festivals which specialize in a specific genre.
+The festival's attendance has steadily increased, with about 75,000 spectators in 2012, compared to 15,000 in 2003.
+The festival includes multiple genres of music, rather than a specific genre.

 One of the aims of this festival is to help young local talent get wider publicity.

-Location and access
+Location

 The festival takes place in Aix-les-Bains (France) on the Lac du Bourget.

-Musilac is accessible by all means of transport, for example the following: